 We have world mental health day to attempt to focus people’s mind on this issue that, whilst being crazily common (no pun intended), is not talked about enough.
 I mean a whole WORLD day!
 That’s a pretty epic status.
 Sadly it’s a pretty epic problem we face.

-Some of you will know that I am comfortable with this whole mental health/mental illness stuff.
+Some of you will know that I’m pretty comfortable with this mental health stuff.
 I’ve spent some years getting up close with it, more specifically the bipolar variety.
-My family is infiltrated with bipolar, rather like the common cold; we can’t go a month without it popping up somewhere.
+My family is infiltrated with it, rather like the common cold.
+We can’t go a month without it popping up somewhere.

-And that reflects my point; this mental health stuff?
+And that’s my point, this mental health stuff?
 It’s NORMAL!
 As normal as we can ever expect at least.
 When we talk about 1 in 4, that’s like, really common.
 And let’s not forget that whilst 3 out of 4 may be lucky enough not to struggle we all do have our mental health and the older we get or the busier our life, the harder it is to rely on luck alone to keep it well.

-So why, oh why, are we still not recognising this?
+So why are we still not recognising this in the same level as physical health?
 Where is the section on the supermarket health aisle that offers anxiety remedies as standard?
 Why are we not offered counselling like we are offered the flu jab?
 Seriously, a chance to talk regularly would most likely lessen the sick days over the winter months more effectively than an injection.

 My family and I have had to break this taboo in order to gain some form of control about our challeneges.
 We have had to welcome each other’s mental health, illness and all.
 We have learnt to accept each other’s life choices or life needs that keep us stable; make room for them in our day to day.